 Housing and Homeless Assistance

-For homeless assistance outside of normal business hours, please call 211 for assistance.
+For homeless assistance outside of regular business hours, please call 211 for help.

 SVdP hosts a representative from Rockingham Community Action Program on Mondays to help anyone who is homeless or in an unstable living situation find shelter.

 Rockingham CAP Homeless Representative Hours: Monday 9:00 am – 4:00 pm